-Regularly running a humidifier during the wintertime is a tried-and-true solution for combating moisture-sapped air and its uncomfortable effects on your health and home.
-However, did you know that humidifiers are also helpful tools for alleviating the symptoms of common medical conditions, such as the common cold and the flu?
-It's true.
-So before you pack away that humidifier in summer storage, read on to learn how it can help keep you healthy year-round.
+Regularly running a humidifier during winter is a tried-and-true solution for combating moisture-sapped air and its uncomfortable effects on your health and home.
+However, did you know that humidifiers also help alleviate the symptoms of common medical conditions, such as the common cold and the flu?
+So before you pack away that humidifier in summer storage, learn how it can help keep you healthy year-round.

 How Humidifiers Keep You Healthy